 I have faith that in the midst of all this bedlam, this is the first chapter in a page turner about a little foreclosed brick house purchased “As Is” to use as a ministry, hospitality house because you know how I feel about gathering. #Justopenthedoor.

 For over a decade, many of you have followed my dream to build a barn on our property to use for ministry events, small retreats and #hospitality functions. #bbbdreambarn In fact, you’ve heard me talk about it for years at my Becoming Conference.
 Starting the Becoming Conference was a way I could gather, but I never planned on hosting a huge conference for a decade.
-What a blessings it’s been.(My Becoming Ministry is in the process of gaining 501C3 status.
-Since I’ve run the Becoming conference basically as a non profit for the last many years, I should have done this sooner.)
+What a blessings it’s been and Becoming Ministries is finally a 501C3 tax exempt status.
+(Since I’ve run the Becoming conference basically as a non profit for the last many years, I should have done this sooner.)

 I’ve written about my dream for this barn a bunch (Dreaming Big).
 Behind the scenes, I’ve actively worked many little side hustle jobs to make it happen.
 I’ve baked scones and flipped furniture, worked $10/hour catering jobs because every ounce of me has desired to link arms with women and call them up right where they are, but I wanted a set gathering place (aside from our home) to do this.